2 Introduction to Data Representation

 With one transistor we can control the flow of electrons creating an object with two states – on or off.
 This is known as a binary system.

-We can use the output (or input if wired to ground) of this transistor to connect to other transistors forming logic gates and eventually a bit of memory.
+We can use the output (or input if wired to ground) of this transistor to connect to other transistors forming: logic gates and eventually a bit of memory.

-One bit of SRAM memory.
+Figure 2.2: One bit of SRAM memory1

 1 bit = 1 data unit